-Quantum coherence of defect spins in solids
+Quantum coherence of spin defects in solids

 Long coherence times are key to the performance of quantum bits (qubits).
 In quantum computing, long spin coherence times are necessary for executing quantum algorithms with many gates.
 Qubits with robust coherence are also ideal systems for developing applications such as collective quantum memories and ultra-sensitive quantum sensors.
 We theoretically and experimentally showed that the Hahn-echo coherence time (T2) of electron spins associated with divacancy defects in 4H-SiC reaches 1.3 ms, one of the longest T2 times of an electron spin in a naturally isotopic crystal.
 Using a first-principles microscopic quantum-bath model, we identified key factors determining the unusually robust coherence.
 Our results point to polyatomic crystals as promising hosts for coherent qubits in the solid state.
 In addition, we investigated large metal ion-vacancy pairs in both SiC and AlN and found them to be promising qubit candidates.

 To date, defect qubits have only been realized in materials with strong covalent bonds.
 We recently introduce a strain-driven scheme to rationally design defect qubits in functional ionic crystals.
 Using a combination of state-of-the-art ab-initio calculations based on hybrid density functional and many-body perturbation theory, we predicted that the negatively charged nitrogen vacancy center in piezoelectric aluminum nitride exhibits spin-triplet ground states under realistic uni- and bi-axial strain conditions; such states may be harnessed for the realization of qubits.

-"Strain-controlled design of defect spins in piezoelectric aluminum nitride for solid-state hybrid quantum technologies", Hosung Seo, Marco Govoni, and Giulia Galli, Sci.
+- "Strain-controlled design of defect spins in piezoelectric aluminum nitride for solid-state hybrid quantum technologies", Hosung Seo, Marco Govoni, and Giulia Galli, Sci.
 Rep. 6, 20803 (2016).

 - "Designing defect spins for wafer-scale quantum technologies", William F. Koehl, Hosung Seo, Giulia Galli, and David D. Awschalom, MRS Bulletin 40, 1146 (2015).